Atlanta Estate Planning, Wills & Probate | Siedentopf Law

 Putting Life Insurance in Your Trust

-I’ve set up my trust.
-Now what do I do with my life insurance?
 I’m Sarah Siedentopf, I’m an estate planning and probate attorney in Atlanta, Georgia.
 And this is a question I get a lot.

 Now that I’ve got my trust set up, and for this question, we’re gonna say it’s a revocable grantor trust that you are the beneficiary of during your lifetime, and then your children, friends, favorite charity, you know?
 Whoever you’ve chosen is the beneficiary after your passing.